Hazen2/Printlines/README.md

 Printlines
 ==========

-Showing the difference between print and println
+Simple program showing the difference between print and println